Little slaty flycatcher: Ecology and behavior

+A male of the subspecies F. b. samarensis.

 Its diet mostly unknown but it includes small invertebrates.
 It is usually solitary and typically found in dense undergrowth.
 This bird's breeding habits are poorly known.
 Birds in breeding condition with enlarged gonads have been collected in May and June.
 One nest has been found made of roots and leaves containing 2 eggs.
 No other information is known.

 Habitat and conservation status

 Its natural habitats at tropical moist lowland primary forest and well developed secondary forest up to 1,200 meters above sea level.
 It is often seen close to the forest floor staying in the low understory.

 IUCN has assessed this bird as vulnerable with the population being estimated at 2,500 to 9,999 mature individuals.
 Extensive lowland deforestation on all islands in its range is the main threat.
 Most remaining lowland forest that is not afforded protection leaving it vulnerable to both legal and Illegal logging, conversion into farmlands through Slash-and-burn and mining.
+Most Ebird (approximately two-thirds) and sight observations are in the PICOP Logging Concession in Agusan del Sur and Surigao del Sur, since the closure of PICOP, illegal settlers have massively deforested the area for illegal hardwoods and have been replanting cleared areas with paper pulp trees which do cannot support these birds.

 It occurs in the protected areas of Pasonanca Natural Park, Mount Apo National Park and Mt.
 Hilong-hilong National Park but enforcement and protection from loggers are lax.